 Solar Terms or Seasonal Points for Summer

-Many earth-based wisdom systems recognize the need to participate with, rather than work against, the changing tides of the seasons.
+Many earth-based wisdom systems recognize the need to participate with, rather than work against, the changing seasons.
 When we live in harmony with seasonal change, we foster greater well-being.

-By observing the natural world, the ancient Chinese created a calendar system with 24 seasonal points based on how the sun moves in an annual circular motion.
+By observing the natural world, the ancient Chinese developed a calendar system with 24 seasonal points, based on the sun’s annual circular motion.
 Each period is approximately two weeks.
 You can think of these solar terms as mini-seasons.

 Each solar term represents the unique weather pattern present at that time of year and is associated with specific traditions.
-Learn more about all of the solar terms here.
+You can learn more about all of the solar terms here.

-Solar terms or seasonal points reflect climatic and environmental changes as the seasons shift.
-Chinese Medicine (TCM) emphasizes the need to alter our behaviour based on the external environment to maintain health and vitality and avoid disease.
-So, we can use the solar terms as guideposts when harmonizing our diet and lifestyle choices to match the natural world.
+Solar terms or seasonal points reflect the climatic and environmental changes that occur as the seasons shift.
+Chinese Medicine (TCM) emphasizes the need to adapt our behaviour based on the external environment to maintain health and vitality and avoid disease.
+Therefore, we can use the solar terms as guideposts when harmonizing our diet and lifestyle choices to align with the natural world.

 Solar Terms or Seasonal Points for Summer

 In today’s post, we’ll explore the seasonal points associated with summer.
-Be sure to check out this post for general info on the seasonal points and these for information on the solar terms of winter and the solar terms of spring.
-Look out for a future post exploring the solar terms for fall.
+Be sure to check out this post for general information on the seasonal points, and these for details on the solar terms of winter, spring, and fall.

-This seasonal point is at the midpoint between the spring equinox and summer solstice and marks the beginning of the fire element season in the northern hemisphere.
+This seasonal point falls midway between the spring equinox and the summer solstice and marks the beginning of the fire element season in the northern hemisphere.
 Yang starts to increase now.
-There may still be some variability, but the warm weather will soon arrive.
+Although there may still be some variability, warm weather will soon arrive.

 This solar term indicates that seeds are becoming full but are not yet fully ripe.
 Gradually change your diet and lifestyle to include more summer foods and activities while supporting your Spleen and Stomach Qi.
-If you overdo cold foods and cooling activities, like air conditioning and iced drinks, cold dampness can build up in the body and reduce Yang.
-Over time, this can negatively impact digestion and cause pain and sluggishness.
+If you overdo cold foods and cooling activities, such as air conditioning and iced drinks, cold dampness can accumulate in the body, depleting Yang.
+Over time, this can negatively affect digestion, leading to pain and sluggishness.

 Grain in Ear 芒种 – June 5th – June 20th

-This seasonal point tells us the natural world is starting to ripen.
-It’s a great time to plant your summer garden, get outside, and enjoy the abundance at the local farmers market.
+This seasonal point indicates that the natural world is beginning to ripen.
+It’s a great time to plant your summer garden, get outside, and enjoy the abundance at the local farmers’ market.
 Just as the natural world is expressing its total abundance this time of year, we, too, are supported in expanding and expressing.

 During the solstice, yin and yang are balanced.
 We have the longest days and shortest nights in this period.
 The key is finding the right amount of fire – staying open, experiencing joy and expansion while still being tempered.
 Take this time to enjoy life through loving communication (with self and others), awareness and love.
 Ask yourself—can you stay open (with safe boundaries) even when you have a history of being hurt or experiencing pain?
 Can you allow and accept the wounded places within without letting them shut you down and close you off?
 If you can do this, you turn your pain into compassion, one of the most refined qualities of the fire element.

-This solar term indicates an increase in temperatures.
+This solar term indicates rising temperatures.
 Because fire naturally spreads upwards and outwards, finding ways to bring energy down, calm and cool is particularly important in summer.
 Think meditation, gentle yoga, cool walks in the shade, and laughter and cuddles with family and friends.

 This seasonal point indicates some of the hottest weather.
-Excess heat can appear in the body-mind as restlessness, over-excitement, anxiety, insomnia, rashes, breakouts, UTIs, irritability, insomnia, and digestive troubles.
-Counteract the effects of heat with yin-building foods and activities like jumping in a lake or drinking chrysanthemum tea.
+Excess heat can appear in the body-mind as restlessness, over-excitement, anxiety, insomnia, rashes, breakouts, UTIs, irritability, and digestive troubles.
+Counteract the effects of heat with yin-building foods and activities, such as jumping in a lake or drinking chrysanthemum tea.

 Seasonal Energetics for Summer Solar Terms